 If Someone Who Has Attended Class Tests Positive

 A positive test result can be nerve-wracking for you, your clients and your instructors.
-Unfortunately, at this point, you must close down the school for the quarantine period of 14 days.
+If someone comes down with COIVD-19, everyone must bring proof of a negative test in order to return.

-Spend that time thoroughly cleaning and sanitizing the entire studio from wall to wall.
+Thoroughly clean and sanitize the entire studio from wall to wall.

 How to Sanitize Your Studio